open-runtimes/open-runtimes/runtimes/python-3.9/README.md

 - To handle dependencies, you need to have `requirements.txt` file.
 Dependencies will be automatically cached and installed, so you don't need to include `__pycache__` folder in your function.

 - The default entrypoint is `main.py`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.py`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.py`.

 ## Authors